chbrown/scripts/README.md

     transpose alice-results.dat | pcol -g 2

+# triage

+List the total sizes of the specified directories' children nodes, in Megabytes, sorted from smallest to largest.

+    triage Desktop Music Downloads

+Without arguments, defaults to the current directory, as if calling `triage .`

 # tx

 Like [`ptx`](#ptx), but with a `latex && dvipdf` pipeline instead of `pdflatex`.